f1se4/portfolio/md/gompertz/gompertz.md

 ## Hypothesis
 ### Little bit of Theory

 Gopmertz function study is not something that belongs to disease world.
-There are some other studies that using this distribution has arrived to models that describe correctly its behaivour. (for example [vehicle saturation in a market](https://www.researchgate.net/publication/46523642_Vehicle_Ownership_and_Income_Growth_Worldwide_1960-2030)).
+There are some other studies that using this distribution has arrived to models that describe correctly its behavior. (for example [vehicle saturation in a market](https://www.researchgate.net/publication/46523642_Vehicle_Ownership_and_Income_Growth_Worldwide_1960-2030)).

-Bassically we need to take some assumptions:
+Basically we need to take some assumptions:

-1. Growth it's not simetrical, slowest at the start and at the end.
+1. Growth it's not symmetrical, slowest at the start and at the end.
-2. Assimptotical decay when time -> $\infty$
+2. Asymptotical decay when time -> $\infty$

 *Fig 6 - Here you can see this 2 assumptions described graphical way*